EU plays good cop/bad cop on Brexit

 The EU would need "absolute clarity" on the UK proposal, she added.

-And Germany was "prepared" for a no-deal Brexit if Johnson failed to solve the stalemate, she also warned.
+And Germany was "prepared" for a no-deal Brexit on 31 October if Johnson failed to solve the stalemate, she also warned.

 "You have set a very blistering timetable of 30 days - if I understood you correctly, I am more than happy with that," Johnson replied.

-"You rightly say the onus is on us to produce those solutions, those ideas ... and that is what we want to do," he said.
+"You rightly say the onus is on us [Britain] to produce those solutions, those ideas ... and that is what we want to do," he said.

-"Wir schaffen das [We will manage]," he added, repeating Merkel's old slogan.
+"Wir schaffen das [We'll manage]," he added, repeating Merkel's old slogan.

 When asked what his solution might be, the British leader mentioned old ideas which the EU had earlier found fault with, however.

 "You'll have heard them before, whether it is trusted trader schemes or electronic pre-clearing.
-All those types of solutions and more besides is what we will be wanting to discuss," he said.
+All those types of solutions and more besides," he said.

 French message